Is it safe to use protein powder if you have thyroid disease?

 You’ve probably been told that working out and using protein powder is a good way to lose weight and build muscle.

-The answer, for most people, is no.
+The answer, for most thyroid patients, is a big fat no.

 But why is that?